xphong/xphong-hugo/content/portfolio/scribblelive.md

 **Technologies:** JavaScript, jQuery, ASP.NET with C#

-ScribbleLive is a multilingual real-time content marketing and engagement platform used on various websites such as Samsung, CNET, CNN, Fast Company and many more.
+ScribbleLive was a multilingual real-time content marketing and engagement platform used on various websites such as Samsung, CNET, CNN, Fast Company and many more.

+ScribbleLive is now a content cloud provider used by brands, sports and media companies.
+ScribbleLive helps companies manage the lifecycle of their content - ideation, planning, creation, distributing, measurement - across their buyer's journey.

 I worked on multiple features using HTML & CSS and JavaScript with jQuery.
 Other technologies include ASP.NET 4.5, Git, Atlassian tools, Handlebars.js, Social APIs (Facebook, YouTube, Twitter, Flickr, Instagram, Wikipedia).